Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Intermediate length scale as a regulator effect of new physics

-As we can see, the assumption \textit{a priori} that spacetime is four-dimensional implies the weakening of the constraints obtained on the deformation parameter $\beta$.
-Notice that, if we assume that the space is $3$-dimensional, for any values of $\ell$, there will not exist $\beta<1$ such that $\ell>l_{Pl}=1.6\times10^{-35}\mathrm{m}$.
-However, if the space has hidden dimensions, there is a wide range to $\ell$-scale so that $\beta<1$ and we get $\ell>l_{Pl}$, although we must have the condition about the intermediate scale $\ell<l_{D}$.
+It is worthwhile to note that the constraints are weakened in $3$-dimensional scenario $\left(l_{D}=l_{Pl}=1.6\times10^{-35}\mathrm{m}\right)$.
+Furthermore, if $l_{D}=l_{Pl}=1.6\times10^{-35}\mathrm{m}$, for any values of $\ell$ there will not exist $\beta<1$ such that $\ell>l_{Pl}=1.6\times10^{-35}\mathrm{m}$.
+Indeed, the experiments with physical pendula have provided the most stringent limit on the deformation parameter $\beta$ \citep{BUSHEV2019}.
+However, as one can see, such bounds require that $\ell<l_{Pl}$.
+Nevertheless, if the spacetime has hidden dimensions, there is a wide range to $\ell$-scale so that $\beta<1$ and also $\ell>l_{Pl}$, although we must have the condition on the intermediate scale $\ell<l_{D}$.
 In this context, the existence of a supplementary space leads to the prospective predictions of bounds $\beta\sim1$.
-Finally, we must highlight that these curves are dependent on the functional form of Eq. (\ref{GUP}).
-The slope of the limit curves is related to the functional dependence with the higher-dimensional Planck length on Eq. (\ref{GUP}).
-Thus, by considering the extra-dimensional scenario, the linear GUP strongly constrains the region such that $\beta\gg1$, while quadratic GUP presents more stringent constraints to $\beta\ll1$.
+Thus, by considering the extra-dimensional scenario, the LQGUP strongly constrains the region such that $\beta\gg1$, while QGUP presents more stringent constraints for $\beta\ll1$.
 Traces of new physics are expected to reveal in the shadowed areas.